AndrewNikolin/codecrafters-dns-server-rust/README.md

 Note: This section is for stages 2 and beyond.

 1. Ensure you have `cargo (1.87)` installed locally
-1. Run `./your_program.sh` to run your program, which is implemented in `src/main.rs`.
+1. Run `./your_program.sh --resolver 1.1.1.1:53` to start the server (the argument mirrors how the grader invokes your binary).
 This command compiles your Rust project, so it might be slow the first time you run it.
-Subsequent runs will be fast.
+Subsequent runs will be much faster.
 1. Commit your changes and run `git push origin master` to submit your solution to CodeCrafters.
 Test output will be streamed to your terminal.